JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

+### The GPU scissors functions don't work properly.

+GPU scissor functions operate in "surface pixel space".
+This means that you need to set up the scissor coordinates by counting pixels on the **surface itself** instead of pixels in the room or on the view.
+When using scissoring on the backbuffer in the Draw GUI events, the surface pixels to count are the number of pixels on the window itself.

+*(For those into their graphics programming, the GPU scissor test happens in normalized device coordinates.
+GameMaker presents this to us as a familiar pixel metric instead of the actual normalized coordinates.)*

+&nbsp;

 ### On consoles (especially Xbox) my rectangles and other primitives are offset for some reason.

 This is a known issue and maybe it'll get fixed some time.
 In the meanwhile, you'll need to manually adjust the rendering position of primitives yourself.
 On Xbox, for example, the top-left corner of `draw_rectangle()` will need to be moved right 1 pixel and down 1 pixel.
 This impacts many primitive-drawing functions cross-platform - happy hunting!